black-hole-group/gpumonty/README.md

     python python/example.py

 If all goes well, you should now have a image in `output/example.png` with the spectrum from a hot SANE RIAF.
+If not, keep reading.

 ## Installation instructions